-A bone spur is a growth of extra bone.
-It typically develops where two or more bones meet.
-These bony projections form as the body tries to repair itself.
-Bone spurs can feel like a hard lump or bump underneath the skin.
+A bone spur is a growth of extra bone where two or more bones meet that forms as the body tries to repair itself.
+Bone spurs on top of your foot can feel like a hard lump or bump underneath the skin.

-The chances of developing a bone spur in the foot increases with age.
-It’s impact on your everyday routine depends on the severity.
+The chances of developing a bone spur in the foot increase with age.
+Its impact on your everyday routine depends on the severity.
 Some people don’t even notice a bone spur on their foot.
 Others deal with crippling pain that makes it difficult to walk, stand, or wear shoes.

 A bone spur on top of the foot is sometimes due to osteoarthritis, a type of arthritis.
 With this condition, cartilage between bones can deteriorate over time.
 To compensate for missing cartilage, the body produces extra growths of bones called bone spurs.

 Osteoarthritis isn’t the only thing that causes a bone spur on top of the foot.
 A number of other factors can cause deterioration of cartilage, resulting in the growth of a bone spur.

 Activities that can contribute to bone spurs include dancing, running, and exercise.
 Other causes include: